msalahuddinyusri20/msalahuddinyusri20.github.io/_pages/activities.md

 ---

 ## School Holiday Facilitator Programme
-**2023 | Primary School Educational Camp**
+**2022-2024 | Primary School Educational Camp**

-During a school break in 2023, I volunteered as a facilitator for a holiday programme serving primary school children, conducting educational activities and managing group sessions.
+During a school break in 2022, 2023, and 2024, I volunteered as a facilitator for a holiday programme serving primary school children, conducting educational activities and managing group sessions.